My love for the ancient world dates back over a decade and has very profound and significant origins.

 Call me a snob, but I like to take trips and visit places that have personal MEANING to me, even if that meaning was I saw that Ridley Scott film a movie there when I was in 8th grade, thus it looks cool, I MUST GO.
 I will never visiting a place just to say I’ve been there, end of story.

 Whether I am putting around in the mud in Ostia Antica to journeying to Phoenician ruins in the middle of nowhere in Spain, or getting lost for hours in the Egyptian museum (easily done as it’s the WORST organized museum in the world), I almost always find a way to schedule in a little bit of antiquity into a trip.

 My latest escapade in Turkey was no exception.
 Some of the oldest, and best preserved ruins and ancient sites I’ve seen while traveling have been in Turkey.
-Though many might initially think of visiting more “traditionally” classic ancient sites in places like Italy or Greece, for goodness’ sake don’t overlook Turkey!
+Though many might initially think of visiting more “traditionally” classic ancient sites in places like Italy or Greece, for goodness’ sake don’t overlook Turkey! (especially in winter)

 When I started researching for my trip, it didn’t take long for me to get bogged down with what ancient sites to choose from.
 THERE ARE SO MANY!

 Since this was my first trip to Turkey, I set my eye on Ephesus, one of the best preserved ancient cities in the world.
 As soon as I saw a photo of it, I knew I had to go.